MTechMobileDevelopment/MTech-Extra-Lessons/Git/README.md

 - Each student open up the same file and change the same line of code.
 - On that line of code write a print statement with your favorite Dad Joke.
 - Both students commit their code
-- Student A push their code to the repository
+- Student A pushes their code to the repository
-- Student B pull Student A's code to his computer.
+- Student B pulls Student A's code to his computer.
 - Work together to take the line of code that has the funnier Dad Joke

-Congratulations you have successfully worked together to solve a problem and in the meantime become more familiar with Git.
+Congratulations you have successfully worked together to solve a problem and in the meantime have become more familiar with Git.
 Every project you work on will add to your experience and make you a better developer.

 # Quiz #